 Eat a bedtime snack, this can help to minimize nausea and vomiting that occurs when your stomach is empty during the night.

 Have a snack that contains both a carbohydrate and a protein.
-Half a sandwich or a greek yogurt with berries are great choices.
+Half a sandwich or greek yogurt with berries are great choices.

 Try not to eat too late at night.
 Lying down after eating, can cause reflux which could make you more nauseous in the morning.